 Php 259 billion or 41.1 percent.Pharmacies came in second to general hospitals at Php 173 billion (27.5 percent); followed by providers of preventive care at Php 53.3 billion (8.5 percent).

-LISA GRACE S. BERSALES
+LISA GRACE S. BERSALES, Ph.D.

 National Statistician and Civil Registrar General